IBM/wd-jdbc-driver/README.md

    5. *Username*: `bearer` for the instances in private CP4D cluster, `iamapikey` for the instances in IBM Public Cloud.
    6. *Password*: Bearer token for CP4D instance, IAM API key for IBM Cloud instances.
    7. *Properties*: You can put jdbc driver properties here.
 Followings would be the ones that you may set
        1. `wdCursorKeyFieldPath`: field path available in your collection that can be used as a cursor to scroll all of your documents.
-It should be unique and numerical.
+It should be unique and sortable.
 8. Try *Test connection* and check the test passes
 9. Select *Create*.
 10. Create new *Analytics* project or select existing one.